MrOlm/covid19_population_genomics/README.md

 ## Introduction

 As viruses replicate within their hosts during infection, they quickly mutate into genetically diverse populations.
 This is especially true for viruses with RNA genomes (as is the case with SARS-CoV-2).
-These populations are usually summarized as a single genome representing the consensus genome from a particular patient, and analysis of **interpatient variation** (differences among the consensus genomes from different patients) is useful for understanding how the outbreak spreads, and how the virus evolves globally.
+These populations are usually summarized as a single genome representing the consensus genome from a particular patient, and analysis of **inter-patient variation** (differences among the consensus genomes from different patients) is useful for understanding how the outbreak spreads, and how the virus evolves globally.

-The variation among individuals in single host population is referred to as **intrapatient variation**, intraspecfic variation, or microdiversity.
+The variation among individuals in single host population is referred to as **intra-patient variation**, intraspecfic variation, or microdiversity.
 These type of variation is less commonly studied, but analysis of this data has the following potential applications:

 * Identification of the genomic loci least likely to mutate during infection.
 Could be useful for designing universal primers / probes.